 Each class writes the first part of the story together, typed and illustrated in real-time by volunteers, before students write their endings individually and submit them for publication.
 Each student receives a bound book with the typed beginning, illustrations, and their own handwritten ending to share with their peers and parents.
 We hope for each student, this experience is just the beginning of a long writing career.

-We have a limited number of field trips for October 2017 through June 2018, and are currently ONLY working with third-grade classes at West Central elementary schools.
+We are currently ONLY working with third-grade classes at West Central elementary schools.
 If you are a third-grade teacher in West Central, use the link below to submit your request.

 FIELD TRIP LOGISTICS

 We are located at 1214 W. Summit Parkway; Spokane, WA 99201 in the Kendall Yards business district of West Central.

 We work with teachers to find funding for school bussing if their school cannot afford to provide one.
 Please have buses pull up to our space on Summit Parkway.
 This is the ideal drop off and pick up location for a school bus.
 Field trips begin at 9AM sharp and end at 11AM, so please make sure your bus driver is well-informed and on-time.